percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 message as defined in Section (#tunneling-protocol).

-SRTP protection profiles supported by the media distributor will be sent in a "SupportedProfiles" message when the TLS tunnel is initially established.
+SRTP protection profiles supported by the media distributor will be sent in a `SupportedProfiles` message when the TLS tunnel is initially established.
 The key distributor will use that information to select a common profile supported by both the endpoint and the media distributor to ensure that hop-by-hop operations can be successfully performed.

+As DTLS messages are received from the endpoint by the media distributor, they are forwarded to the key distributor encapsulated inside abbrev `TunneledDtls` message.
+Likewise, as `TunneledDtls` messages are received by the media distributor from the key distributor, the encapsulated DTLS packet is forwarded to the endpoint.

-Further, the key distributor will provide the SRTP [@!RFC3711] keying material to the media distributor for HBH operations via the `MediaKeys` message.
-The media distributor will extract this keying material from the MediaKeys message when received and use it for hop-by-hop encryption and authentication.
+The key distributor will provide the SRTP [@!RFC3711] keying material to the media distributor for HBH operations via the `MediaKeys` message.
+The media distributor will extract this keying material from the `MediaKeys` message when received and use it for hop-by-hop encryption and authentication.

 # Tunneling Procedures